 For long term retention of the data, Lightstream recommends that log files are exported to an external system.

 5.9 Compliance reporting

-The mSOC[TM] Portal provides a wealth of information to assist in reporting compliance on most governance requirements, such as ISO27001, SOX, HIPAA and PCI-DSS.
-Lightstream will work with customer to assist in matching various governance requirements with the provided data.
+The $mSOC^{TM}$ Portal provides a wealth of information to assist in reporting compliance on governance requirements, such as ISO27001, SOX, HIPAA and PCI-DSS.